d-tang9/CTFProject/ctf_challenges_dtang/challenge10/readme.md

 # Challenge 10 — SUID PATH Hijack

 ## Description
 Exploit a SUID root program that calls `logger` without a full path.
-By putting a fake `logger` earlier in `PATH`, the program runs your script as root and reveals the flag.

 # Solution
 Follow these steps inside the running container as user `ctfuser`.